9yiyi9/Superconductive-low-coded-ML/README.md

 - Drop Column: Drop column.
 This will allow user to drop string columns before traning models.

-**[EDA for Feature Visualization]:**
-Visualize correlations and covariance between top 20 features using heat map.

-**[Train & Validation Split]:**
+**[Train & Validation Split + Feature Scaling]:**

-Set up training and validation data sets
+After selecting train-test split, feartue scaling options are provided.
+User should follow the instructions on web and input values accordingly.

-- Feature scaling - Normalization: normalization.
+- Feature scaling - Normalization: normalization the whole dataset.

 - Feature scaling - Standard Scaler: feature scaling for numeric columns only in train and test set.

-**[ML Models & Evaluations]**:
+**[ML Models + Evaluations + Results Visualization]**:

-The tool is designed to solve both regression and classification problems with algorithms including logistic, KNN, SVM, random forest and decision tree.
+User should choose whether it's a regression or a classification problem that he's trying to solve.
+After the selection, Superconductive will automatically train models and generate a bar chart for user to compare various evaluation metrics among different models.
+This way, user can easily identify the best model.
 All models can automatically tune hyperparameters and ensure delivery of the best performance.
-Finally, the tool visualizes all model performances using various evaluation metrics to enable the user to easily identify the best model.
-Additionally, the tool uses EDA visualization to help users make more informed decisions along the process.

 - for classification problems, the tool offers algorithms including logistic, SVM, KNN, random forest, decision tree which are evaluated using accuracy, precision, F1, recall and confusion matrix;

 - for regression problems, the tool offers algorithms including KNN, random forest, decision tree, linear regression which are evaluated using mean absolute error, mean squared error, and root mean squared error.
 Hyperparameters are automatically tuned to ensure delivery of the best performance.

-**[Visualize Results]**:
-helps user visualize and compare evaluation metrics for different models.